rmmartino/PresidentialTweets/Titanic Passengers/README.md

     if it works on this file then it *probably* works on the real file.
 This is a standard way to test file code, because it makes it easier to figure out the right answer.
   * Test your program using the test cases.
 Also test all error checking.
 Make sure it seems to work with the full file as well.

-## ASSIGNMENT REMINDERS
-Follow the programming assignment requirements document for comments, formatting, etc. You may not use lists even if you have learned them in a prior course, only because it significantly changes the algorithmic thinking on this problem and it's good to be able to think through it this way too (we'll get there soon, I promise).

-Recall that you may not do someone else’s work, or have someone else do your work.
-Sharing of solutions is an honor code violation.
-This includes someone who is not in the class, including a tutor, writing any or all of your algorithm or code or dictating to you how to do it.
-As everyone in the class is solving the same problem, no code may change hands.
-See the syllabus for details or ask the professor if you are unsure.

-## EXTRA CREDIT
-Create a particularly interesting/difficult question for your 4th question.
-You may ask if your planned question will qualify you for extra credit at any point, including during the design stage.
-The more impressive, the more extra credit (up to 2 points). *Describe in extracredit.txt why you think your question deserves extra credit (keep it brief).*

-## REFLECTION
-Write a short reflection about the programming assignment in reflection.txt: what did you learn, what would you do differently next time, what was difficult, what do you like/dislike about working with files?
-This should be no more than a page.

-## FINAL SUBMISSION
-* To GitHub:
-  * Your .py file
-  * A brief description of why you deserve extra credit in extracredit.txt if applicable
-  * Your reflection of the programming assignment (reflection.txt)
-  * Your final algorithm, including the changes you made based on the design feedback (designFinal.txt)
-  * Your testing input file of 10-15 lines (testinput.txt)
-  * Your test cases (testcases.txt)
-* Hardcopy in class:
-  * A printout of your .py file

-***Remember to double check on github.com that your files pushed.
-If they didn’t, you need to push them.
-I can only see what is on github.com, not what is only on your computer.